 You also might consider doing our Doctor Supervised Detoxification Program through the office which is designed to clean out all of your body's filtration systems.
-These include the Liver/Gallbladder System along with the Lung/Large Intestine/Skin System and the Kidneys.
+These include the Liver/Gallbladder System along with the Lung/Large Intestine/Skin System, the Spleen and the Kidneys.

 A more complete description of the program is offered HERE.
 Spring Time is the best time of year for a Detoxification Program, as the energy for the Liver/Gallbladder System will be at its highest during that month.
 And with the expanding and growing energy of Spring, represented by the Liver/Gallbladder System, why not allow the natural energy flow occurring there to assist you in some Spring Cleaning.
 To truly find out what you can do to detoxify your whole